TonkesKoen/Discord-HackWeek-ModerationBot/README.md

 ```!unmute @johndoe#9999``` This command will unmute the mentioned user.

 # Creator of the bot
 I (DutchCrazyGamer) am the only creator of this bot.
-Some code are from tutorials.
+Some code came from tutorials.